 Macmillan Cancer Psychology Support Service

-If you or your relative is having treatment at King's College Hospital or the Princess Royal University Hospital (PRUH), please call 020 3299 5355 to arrange an appointment at either location, or to ask any questions.
-Your CNS or doctor can also refer you to our service.
+This service is available if you or your relative is having treatment at King's College Hospital or the Princess Royal University Hospital (PRUH).
+Once the service is re-opened to referrals (see above for details), please call 020 3299 5355 to arrange an appointment at either location, or to ask any questions.
+Your CNS or doctor will also be able to refer you to our service.
 After receiving a referral, we will contact you to arrange an appointment.

-The haematology department has its own Haemato-oncology Counselling Service that is available to patients affected by blood cancers or bone marrow failure disorders.
-Family members and informal carers of patients can also access psychological support through this service.
+The haematology department has its own Counselling and Psychology Service for patients affected by blood cancers or bone marrow failure disorders, those undergoing stem cell or bone marrow transplants, and their families and carers.

-You can request a referral through your CNS or your doctor.
-You can also self-refer by contacting one of the psychological therapists directly on the details below:
+You can request a referral through your Clinical Nurse Specialist or your doctor.
+You can also self-refer using the contact details below: